Contributing

 Draft a new release based on that most recent merge commit, using the new version as the tag

-If you ever need distributable files, you can use the poetry build
+If you ever need distributable files, you can use the uv build

 command locally.